-To make the scones you’ll start by whisking together some flour, baking powder, salt, and sugar.
+To make the strawberry scones, you’ll start by whisking together some flour, baking powder, salt, and sugar.
 Then you’ll toss in some cold butter and cut it into the dry ingredients.
 Once you see pieces of butter that are about the size of a pea in the bowl, you will know it’s ready.

 Wondering why this recipe calls for cold butter?
 When you put the scones into the oven with little pieces of cold butter they melt during the baking process and create little steam pockets in the scones.
 Those steam pockets create a soft, light, and airy texture on the inside of your scone.

 Then you’ll whisk together your wet ingredients: heavy whipping cream, an egg, and vanilla extract.
 You’ll pour the wet ingredients into the dry ingredients and gently work it together.
 The dough may seem a little dry and crumbly at this point, but don’t worry.
 I promise the mixture will come together once you work it together with your hands.

 I also suggest tossing in the chopped strawberries once you’ve mixed everything together, otherwise you’ll end up crushing the berries in your dough.
 Just make sure to gently mix the strawberries in, so they don’t turn your scones completely pink.

 Once you gently mix in the strawberries, lightly flour a clean work surface and scoop the mixture out of the bowl onto it.
 Again, the dough may seem a little crumbly at this point but that’s ok.
 You’ll work the mixture together a little with your hands until it forms into a ball, then flatten it out into a disc.

 You’ll cut the disc of dough into eight equal sized pieces, place each piece on a baking sheet, and bake for about 20-25 minutes at 400°F.

 Once they’re lightly golden brown, remove them from the oven and let them cool while you make the glaze.
 Since you’re using heavy whipping cream in the scones, I like to mix a little into the glaze as well.
 The cream creates a super rich and delicious glaze that sets up beautifully on these scones.